tetreum/ocomposer/README.md

-OxideComposer - Plugin Managment for OxideMod
+OxideComposer - Plugin Management for OxideMod
 ========================================

-OComposer helps you declare, manage and install plugins of Oxidemod.org for Linux servers.
+OComposer helps you manage and install plugins of Oxidemod.org for Linux servers.

 **BETA** Only tested in Rust Experimental server.